WildernessLabs/Documentation/docfx/api-override/Meadow.Foundation/Meadow.Foundation.Displays.SSD1306.md

 | SCL     | D08 (SCL Pin) |
 | SDA     | D07 (SDA Pin) |

 The OLED displays are available with a SPI or I2C interfaces.
-The driver currently only supports I2C displays.
 Wiring for the I2C interface is as follows:

 ![](../../API_Assets/Meadow.Foundation.Displays.SSD1306/SSD1306_Frizzing.png)